hopetambala/SI664-docs/exercises/assignment_v5p2_mac.md

     url(r'^heritagesites/', include('heritagesites.urls')),
 ] + static(settings.STATIC_URL, document_root=settings.STATIC_ROOT)

-'''
-urlpatterns = [
-    path('admin/', admin.site.urls),
-    path('heritagesites/', include('heritagsites.urls')),
-]
-'''
 ```
-To read more about `include()` you can refer https://docs.djangoproject.com/en/2.1/intro/tutorial01/

-You have now wired an index view into the URLconf.
-Lets verify it’s working, run the following command:
+Both the "Hello World" index view and the admin site are wired into the URLconf.
+Lets verify,
+that all is well with the `heritagesites` app by starting up the Django development server:

 ```
-$ python manage.py runserver
+(venv) $ python manage.py runserver
 ```

-Go to http://localhost:8000/heritagesites/  or http://127.0.0.1:8000/heritagesites/ in your browser, and you should see the text "Hello, world.
-You're at the UNESCO Heritage Sites index.", which you defined in the index view.
+Visit http://localhost:8000/heritagesites/ or http://127.0.0.1:8000/heritagesites/ in your
+browser and the text defined in the index view "Hello, world.
+You're at the UNESCO Heritage Sites index" should be rendered.

 ### 2.2 Update heritagesites/models.py
 With the `unesco_heritage_sites` database updated you will next need to make adjustments to